A five foot tall man claiming he is discriminated against on dating apps has provoked a conversation about heightism.

 “Looks and height do play a part - naturally, but they're not as important as having a good, fun personality.
 In fact, the height of a match was only important to 28 per cent of females!”

-These are the most important factors for female and male daters, according to Jigsaw’s research – and those self-conscious about their height will bring a sigh of relief.
+These are the most important factors for female and male daters, according to Jigtalk’s research – and those self-conscious about their height will breathe a sigh of relief.

 Most important traits in a partner – (what females look for)